Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 npm install
 ```

-Then start the build-in webserver by saying
+Then start the build-in webserver by running

 ```
 npm start
 ```

 The app itself will only start once you open it in your web browser, you should find it at http://localhost:1234 (or check the output of the above command).
-If you kept the docker app running in your terminal, you should see its messages appear between the ones you can create by clicking the “send message” button.
+If you kept the docker app running in your terminal, you should see its messages appear after clicking the “send message” button.

 :::tip
 The fish we used here is called ForgetfulChatFish because it only remembers some details from the most recent event it has seen.